python/cpython/iOS/README.rst

     --enable-framework="$(pwd)/iOS/testbed/Python.xcframework/ios-arm64_x86_64-simulator"

-Then run ``make all install testiOS``.
+Then run ``make all install testios``.
 This will build an iOS framework for your chosen architecture, install the Python iOS framework into the testbed project, and run the test suite on an "iPhone SE (3rd generation)" simulator.